AI Image Generator for Educators

 • Framing complex technologies in a way that feels simple and approachable for non-technical users like educators

-This experience expanded my design toolkit and gave me the confidence to tackle projects that integrate cutting-edge technology into everyday workflows.
-Moving forward, I'll continue to apply these lessons by making new technologies feel trustworthy, accessible, and intuitive for diverse user groups.
+This experience gave me the confidence to tackle projects that integrate innovative technology into everyday workflows while staying grounded in user needs.
+Moving forward, I'll continue to apply these lessons by making designing trustworthy, accessible, and intuitive solutions for diverse user groups.

-Working with Reality AI was my first time working with AI models and conversational agents, which challenged me to think beyond traditional interfaces and explore how predictive design could reduce user effort.
-Designing AI agents taught me how to approach emerging technologies with curiosity while still grounding decisions in user needs.
+This project was my first time working with AI models and conversational agents, which challenged me to think beyond traditional interfaces and explore how predictive design could reduce user effort.

 Key takeaways from this project include: